-- How do you communicate best for your style?
+- How do you communicate best for your style? - Learn to tell a story!

-- ➤ Aural

-- ➤ Tactile

-- ➤ Visual

-- Tell a story!

-Why People Give (And Why They Don't)
+Why People Give (And Why They Don't)?

-- All charitable contributions are made because: - >The donor believes your cause has a worthy mission -- it's making a difference by either saving lives or changing lives. - > The donor believes your institution has a financial need that they can help, either in whole or in part, with their gift. - ➤ You asked them for their gift.
+- The donor believes your cause has a worthy mission -- it's making a difference by either saving lives or changing lives - The donor believes your institution has a financial need that they can help, either in whole or in part, with their gift. - You asked them for their gift.